zigtan/moodle-mod_echolink/src/echolink/readme.txt

 EchoLink module is a resource module to provide Moodle Teachers the ability to add Echo360 Links from the configured EchoSystem Server.

-This EchoLink module has been successfully tested with Moodle 2.2, 2.3, 2.4, 2.5, 2.6 with EchoSystem 5.3, 5.4.
+This EchoLink module has been successfully tested with Moodle 2.2, 2.3, 2.4, 2.5, 2.6, 2.7 with EchoSystem 5.3, 5.4.

 Change Log
 ===================

 5 August 2014
  - Bug fix to resolve undeclared variable in echolink_ess_get_rest_section() function
+ - Resolved bug uniquely identifying ESS Person records
  - Minor improvements user interface

 24 July 2014